Long Term Cost-Benefit Analysis of Including Forages in Cropping Rotation

 Background

-Integrating forages into crop rotations is known to have many benefits including weed suppression, increasing productivity, and various soil quality impacts, but the short-term loss of crop land often makes this seem cost inhibitive.
-There has been little research that looks at the long term agricultural and economic benefits of these practices.
+Integrating forages into crop rotations is known to have many benefits, including weed suppression, increased productivity and various soil quality impacts, but the short-term loss of cropland often makes this seem cost inhibitive.
+There has been little research that looks at the long term agricultural and economic benefits of forage inclusion in different rotations.

-The Breton Research Plots in west-central Alberta support and compare at least 5 different long-term (40 yr) crop rotations that differ from 1 to 8 years in duration.
-These plots date back to 1929 and were established on Gray Luvisol (low organic matter) soils to address issues of chronic low fertility and productivity.
-Unlike other long-term rotational studies where forages are examined in a single treatment, forages are a significant part of 3 of the long-term rotations at Breton.
-These rotations have 40 years’ worth of data available for this research group to evaluate the effects of forage inclusion.
+The Breton Research Plots in west-central Alberta have been maintained in 9 different long-term crop rotations for almost 100 years.
+The data collected from these plots allows researchers to compare different long-term crop rotations and amendment treatments that differ from 1 to 8 years in duration and include variable amounts of perennial forage.
+Some of these plots date back as early as 1929 and were established on Gray Luvisolic (low organic matter) soils to address issues of chronic low fertility and productivity.
+Unlike many other long-term studies where forages are examined as a single treatment, forages are a significant part of at least 5 of the long-term rotations at Breton.
+These rotational treatments, with comprehensive agronomic and soil data dating back 40 years, provide a unique opportunity to evaluate the effects of forage inclusion on soil properties, including carbon storage and stability, as well as net present values based on historical inputs and outputs.

 Objectives